DataStax-Examples/SparkBuildExamples/README.md

 # Example projects for using DSE Analytics

 These are template projects that illustrate how to build Spark Application written in Java or Scala with Maven, SBT or Gradle.
 Navigate to project that implements simple write-to-/read-from-Cassandra application with language and build tool of your choice.

 ## Dependencies

 Compiling Spark Applications depends on `Apache Spark` and optionally on `Spark Cassandra Connector` jars.
-Projects `auto_classpath` and `simple` show two different ways of supplying these dependencies.
+Projects `dse` and `oss` show two different ways of supplying these dependencies.
 Both projects are built and executed with similar commands.

-### DSE installed
+### DSE

-If DSE is installed on computer where Spark Application is going to be built, you can use `auto_classpath` project which will automatically use DSE jar dependencies.
-All you need to do is set `DSE_HOME` environment variable so that SBT (or Gradle) will know where to look for dependency jars.
-On Linux machines use following command to set `DSE_HOME` (substitute <path to DSE> with location such that `$DSE_HOME/bin/dse` is a valid command):
+If you are planning to execute your Spark Application on a DSE cluster, you can use `dse` project template which will automatically download (and use during compilation) all jars available in DSE cluster.

-`export DSE_HOME=<path to DSE>`
+Please mind DSE version specified in build file, it should should match the one in your cluster.

-### DSE not installed
+### OSS

-If there is no DSE installed on computer where Spark Application is going to be built, use `simple` project where all dependencies have to be specified explicitly in `build.sbt` file.
-Please mind dependencies versions, these should match the ones in execution environment.
+If you are planning to execute your Spark Application against Open Source Apache Spark and Open Source Apache Cassandra, use `oss` project template where all dependencies have to be specified manually in build files.
+Please mind dependencies versions, these should match the ones in your execution environment.

 ### Additional dependencies

-Prepared projects use extra plugins so additional dependencies can be included with your application jar.
-All you need to do is add dependencies in build configuration file in commented section called 'Your dependencies'.
+Prepared projects use extra plugins so additional dependencies can be included with your application's jar.
+All you need to do is add dependencies in build configuration file.

 ## Building & running